A refreshing light cocktail, perfect for sipping, is this gin and pomegranate combination!!

 Gin has been distilled since the 1600s and was often used as a medicinal remedy to help calm the nerves, solve stomach and kidney ailments and to relive gout and lumbago.
 Gin exploded into popularity during the 1700s when England banned the import of spirits and wine from France, forcing the English people to find new ways to quench their thirst.

-With beer brewing already an established industry and the primary user of high quality (aka expensive) distillers grains, the masses turned to gin whose use of poorer quality grains than beer and a with no licensing requirements for distillers, a new cheap source of spirits was born.
+With beer brewing already an established industry and the primary user of high quality (aka expensive) distillers grains, the masses turned to gin.
+Gin used poorer quality grains than beer and a with no licensing requirements for distillers, a new cheap source of spirits was born.
 Gin became hugely popular and make a large lasting impression on the English and all their colonies.

 Classics such as the Gin and Tonic spread all over the English empire as its use as in malaria prevention gains popularity.